 Another ideal place to get a great winter photo for Instagram is Greenwich Point Park.
 While this best of the beaches near Greenwich, Connecticut, is lovely to walk along in the winter, the best part is the southwestern corner.
 Visitors can catch a glimpse of the Manhattan skyline on the far horizon.

 A little farther into the state but still close enough to be a Connecticut day trip from Greenwich are two major historical attractions.
 Both are emblematic of the artistic and architectural influence of famous Connecticut residents:

 As winter festivals go, the biggest in Greenwich is the Reindeer Festival.
 On a typical (i.e., non-pandemic) year, this event stretches through December.
 The festivities start with a parade down Greenwich Avenue with Santa and his reindeer.

 The reindeer will still be hanging-out at Sam Bridge’s Nursery this year, though much of the event has moved online.

 Of the 4 Greenwich, CT, hotels, only one bed and breakfast remains in town: Stanton House Inn.

-Start a quaint holiday tradition by booking one of our rooms with a fireplace to enjoy the evenings of your romantic winter getaways.
-You could also reserve a room with a large bathtub to enjoy your own private, socially distanced spa day.
+Start a quaint holiday tradition by booking one of our New England inn guest rooms with a fireplace in-room to enjoy the evenings of your romantic winter getaways.
+You could also reserve one of our king bedroom suites with a large bathtub to enjoy your own private spa day.

 Be sure to check out our romance package to build your unique Connecticut Valentine’s day packages too.
 We also offer a couples in-room massage package, to add to a bit of luxury to your winter getaway.